Charles Jones (architect)

 and is known for his work on civic buildings.

 Biography

-Born at Beccles in Suffolk, Jones first started working for Ealing Council on a commission only basis in 1863 until he was given a salaried post in 1882, which he held until he retired in 1913, shortly before his death on 24 August of the same year.
+Born at Beccles in Suffolk, Jones first started working for the Municipal Borough of Ealing on a commission only basis in 1863 until he was given a salaried post in 1882, which he held until he retired in 1913, shortly before his death on 24 August of the same year.

 Civic buildings

 His most prominent work is that of Ealing Town Hall.
 Before building could go ahead, Jones also had to find the land and negotiate the purchase.
 In 1885 he persuaded Edward Wood to sell the whole meadow which lay between the Uxbridge Road and the Great Western Railway cutting and alongside the very old road of Longfield Avenue.
 Being on such a busy thoroughfare, next to the new town centre and so close to both of Ealing's railway stations it was very much a prime site.
 Even so, Jones was able to persuade Wood to part with the land for only £4,000 (well below its market value) on the understanding that it would always remain council property for public buildings guaranteed by Deed of Covenant.
 This was indeed fortunate, as it allowed the building to be later extended on its east side and to have room behind for three municipal public swimming baths (Wood went on to donate a further £500 for the building of Victoria Hall).

 It is in the Gothic Revival style with Kentish rag-stone walls.
 Fine-grained Bath stone has been used for the moulding around the windows.
 It was completed for a cost of £16,000.
 English Heritage has classified it as a Grade II listed building.